-Technique and concept are united in the process of object-making.
-The completion of each piece produces new ideas which reflect growth in perception and experience.
+Technique and concept are united in the process of object making.
+The completion of each piece produces new ideas, which reflect growth in perception and experience.
 Unless this cycle becomes an integral part of the student's way of working, she/he will be unable to continue working without the support of the school system.
-As such, it is the responsibility of the instructor to be aware of the needs of each student in order to provide a situation which challenges individual capacities on multiple levels, thus equipping the student for a career in the visual arts.
+As such, it is the responsibility of the instructor to be aware of the needs of each student in order to provide a situation that challenges individual capacities on multiple levels, thus equipping the student for a career in the visual arts.

 Metals / Drawing